 The clearest way to understand a culture is to study its tools of communication and its art, through which the zeitgeist of society is expressed.
-Film, radio, visual art, literature, and music act not only as a barometer that signal society’s prevailing attitudes, but also function as a mirror that people use to adjust everything from their fashion to their personal identities.
-With the arrival of the Information Age, and the ascendance of consumer technology, entertainment has taken a greater place of centrality in the world, bringing with it a flood of superfluous media that drowns out the pertinent issues of the day in a sea of disposable "content”.
-It is this export of images, sounds, literature and ideas that has left the world under the influence of the likes of Hollywood, advertising agencies, and PR companies, who work jointly to construct a popular culture that has undone people’s capacities to assess reality for themselves.
-It is a world where one slowly loses the ability to take seriously what lies outside of the world of appearances, due to an over-reliance on images instead of words.
-A slave to this milieu of their own making, mankind now throws themselves into their popular culture far too easily, perhaps in order to avoid staring their own existence in the face.
-But in the absence of contending with this existence, people still yearn for something that endures, and so they fill their minds with entertainment, in the hope of keeping their footing.
-How well has that worked for us?
+Film, radio, literature, and music act not only as a barometer that signal society’s prevailing attitudes, but also function as a mirror that people use to adjust everything from their fashion to their personal identities.
+With the arrival of the Information Age and the ascendance of consumer technology, entertainment has been given a greater place of importance in the world, bringing with it a deluge of media that drowns out pertinent issues in a sea of disposable "content".

-From the latest Netflix stream to inescapable Youtube videos and mobile gaming, the allure of media from behind a screen is that it can be very emotionally expressive, whilst making no clear attempts at a straight-forward communication.
-Think of George Bush, Michael Jackson or Angelina Jolie, or even Albert Einstein, and what comes to mind is not so much their quotes or speeches, but an image, a picture of their faces.
-It is no coincidence that as time passes. a limited number of these pictures are put into heavy rotation within pop culture to act as a shorthand for whatever message they’ve been packaged to convey, as exemplified in the widespread printing of Che Guevara and Bob Marley images on every commodity imaginable.
+From the latest Netflix stream to inescapable YouTube videos and mobile gaming, the allure of media from behind a screen is that it can be very emotionally expressive whilst making no clear attempts at a straight-forward communication.
+Think of George Bush, Michael Jackson or Angelina Jolie, or even Albert Einstein, and what comes to mind is not so much their quotes or speeches, but an image - a picture of their faces.
+It's no coincidence that as time passes. a limited number of these pictures are put into heavy rotation to act as a shorthand for whatever message they're packaged to convey, as exemplified by the printing of Che Guevara and Bob Marley images on every commodity imaginable.
 This kind of communication points to the difference between thinking in an image-based culture versus a text-based culture, where in the latter you learn how to better negotiate the world of abstractions.
-Prior to the primacy of images, a salesman or print ad would have to use words to explain the advantage of a product, in an appeal to a customer’s intellect, not just his emotions.
-While such words take time to convey or read, and require attention to parse their meaning, the impact of an image is immediate, as it can bypass a person’s critical filters and conveys a multiplicity of messages in an instant.
-But ultimately, the idea of being "intelligent" implies that one can do some degree of mental work without the help of pictures and images, using concepts, abstractions and generalizations.
-What we see then, is that not only has image-based culture, largely in the form of entertainment and advertising, become a centerpiece of Western pastime, but this entertainment itself has become the natural format for the representation of most experience.
+Prior to the primacy of images, a salesman or print ad had to use words to explain the advantages of a product in an appeal to your intellect, not just your emotions.
+While such words take time to convey and require attention to parse their meaning, the impact of an image is immediate - it bypasses your critical filters and conveys a multiplicity of messages in an instant.
+But ultimately, the idea of being "intelligent" implies that one can do some degree of mental work without the help of pictures, using abstractions and generalizations.
+Thus we can see that not only has image-based culture become a centerpiece of Western pastime, but that entertainment has become the natural format for the representation of most experience.

-This article is less about polemicizing people’s pursuit of pleasure, and more about what society has become at the insistence of an industry whose inner workings are poorly understood, even by those who work within it.
-Escapism has it’s place, and we all build castles in the air when we feel like it; the problems come when we try to live in them.
+This article is less about polemicizing the pursuit of pleasure than it is about what society has become at the insistence of an industry whose inner workings are poorly understood, even by those who work within it.
+Escapism has its place, and we all build castles in the sky when we feel like it, but the problems come when we try to live in them.
 The issue is not that mass media presents us with entertaining subject matter, but rather that all subject matter is presented as entertaining.
-The thrust of this industry is the universalization of amusement, however vapid, at the expense of contending with sophisticated ideas and pertinent issues.
-In its deference to such a goal, the West cannot be expected to shut down or restrict any part of its entertainment apparatus, and to suggest that they do so is to make no suggestion at all.
-But while we sit back and observe how the amusement industry continues to ramp up it’s production of content, there is no shortage of chuckles to be had at its foibles and pretensions, which at least provides us with many occasions for mockery, scorn and satire.
+The thrust of this industry is the universalization of amusement, however vapid, at the expense of contending with sophisticated ideas and pressing issues.
+In deference to such a goal, the West cannot be expected to shut down its entertainment apparatus, and to suggest they do so is to make no suggestion at all.
+But while we sit back and observe how the amusement industry continues to ramp up its production of content, there is no shortage of chuckles to be had at its foibles and pretensions, which at least provide us with many occasions for mockery, scorn and satire.
 At the very least, art and entertainment can be used as effective propaganda, which is not a complete failure of its potential.

 Entertainment has colonized our culture, transforming it into one giant arena for show business and marketing.
-But it appears that in the end, most of us have found this to be quite delightful, and have in fact decided that we like it just fine; never mind that the ideals and behaviors being marketed will ultimately cripple us all.
-But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: "At least we still have some time to take advantage of the fact that radio and television stations are not yet guarded by the army."
+But it appears that in the end, most of us have found this to be quite delightful.
+Never mind that the ideals and behaviors being marketed will ultimately cripple us all.
+But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: "At least we still have some time to take advantage of the fact that radio and TV stations aren't yet guarded by the army."